metao1/hcl/README.md

 It is important to roll update the instances one by one to avoid any downtime at the sametime guarantee the consistency in data behavior.

+In future when using database, we need to add configuration with care.
+As the database is shared in this case.
+Although it gives us flexibility to update the configuration without restarting the app, it is important to make sure that the configuration is consistent across all instances.

 ## Testing